 Neither route is easy.
 Refugee classification is a long process, but you will have access to plenty of support if you are eventually successful.

-Applying for asylum after you have arrived in the U.S. might get you to the country faster, but you must have the financial means to arrange transport, and to pay the application fee ($50 as of October 2, 2020).
-Plus, you risk being sent back to your home country if you are denied.
+Applying for asylum after you have arrived in the U.S. might get you to the country faster, but you must have the financial means to arrange transport, and risk being sent back to your home country if you are denied.

 To meet the eligibility requirements to become an asylee or refugee, you must be unwilling to return to your country of origin due to a well-founded fear that you will be persecuted based on your race, religion, nationality, social group, or political opinion.
 The big difference between the two statuses is as follows: In order to request refugee status, you must have left your home country (except in special circumstances such as a disaster or war); while in order to apply for asylum, you must be at the U.S. border or already present in the United States.